wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

    * However, it has its own limitations of [not being able to scale 4K into 1080P with 60FPS](http://assets.displaylink.com/live/downloads/release-notes/f1303_DisplayLink+USB+Graphics+Software+for+macOS+5.1-Release+Notes.txt).
 This is a known issue and we can only hope future update fix this.
 * [System Report](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/tree/master/Hardware): If you want to see system specs.
 * More Hackintosh EFI Resource:
    * [Hackintosh Laptop Index](https://github.com/daliansky/Hackintosh): EFI for other laptop might help as a useful reference.
 Navigate to here if you need more reference from other laptops.
+Note: The word “链接” in Chinese means “link” so click on it it will take you to the repo you are looking for.

 ## Discussions and News
 * [zysuper's Work](https://github.com/zysuper/Thinkpad-X1-extreme-EFI): Here is another helpful **alternative Thinkpad X1 Extreme Clover EFI configuration** repository.
 Please check out his work as well as some some issues are addressed in both of our repositories.
 Star his work too!